RobFairclough/NC-News/README.md

 - [JWT](https://jwt.io/) - JavaScript Web Tokens for tokening logins
 - [bcrypt](https://www.npmjs.com/package/bcrypt) - Encryption for user passwords
 - [Supertest](https://github.com/visionmedia/supertest) - Used to run tests on http requests on each of the endpoints
+- [Postman](https://www.getpostman.com/) - Used in development to run requests on the API

 ## Contributing